Fujifilm X-T2 vs Leica S3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The S3 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-T2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Leica S3 Manual.
+Further information on the features and operation of the X-T2 and S3 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Leica S3 Manual.

 So how do things add up?
 Is the Fujifilm X-T2 better than the Leica S3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.